w3f/polkadot-wiki/docs/learn/learn-assets.md

 ratio within the liquidity pool.

-This pallet enables fees to be paid in any asset that has corresponding liquidity (in DOT/KSM) on AssetHub, allowing collators to still be paid in native currency.
+This pallet enables fees to be paid in any asset that has corresponding liquidity (in DOT/KSM) on AssetHub.
 Learn more about asset conversion on AssetHub, [including guides on how to use it here.](./learn-asset-conversion-assethub.md)

 ## Creation and Management